 French MA Degree

-The program of study leading to an MA degree in French takes two years and includes courses in French literature and language, with the possibility of collateral work in other fields.
+The program of study leading to an MA degree in French takes two years and includes courses in French literature, language, and culture, with the possibility of collateral work in other fields.
 All work required for an MA must be completed within six consecutive calendar years.
 The degree is excellent preparation for further graduate study at the doctoral level.
 Two courses are required of every person enrolled in a graduate program of study leading to either the MA or PhD degree.
-These courses, Introduction to Literary Criticism (MODL 870) and Applied Linguistics and Methodology (MODL 880), provide an essential foundation in the intellectual context and the practical application of knowledge in teaching a foreign language.
-A waiver may be obtained if similar course work has been completed elsewhere.
+These courses, Introduction to Literary Theory (MODL 870) and Applied Linguistics and Methodology (MODL 880), provide an essential foundation in the intellectual context and the practical application of knowledge in teaching a foreign language.
+A waiver may be obtained if similar coursework has been completed elsewhere.

-The doctoral degree is given primarily for high attainment in a particular field of scholarship and for demonstrated power of independent research within this field.
-The doctoral student is expected to be capable of intelligently synthesizing the information obtained in courses and from the works on the PhD Reading List on a level significantly higher than the MA candidate.
-He/she should also be familiar with the principal critical works of major scholars, and with the journals and critical approaches in each of the areas listed on the PhD Reading List.
+The doctoral degree is given primarily for high attainment in a particular field of scholarship and for demonstrated power of independent research.
+The PhD is usually completed in four years following the MA.
+The doctoral student is expected to be capable of critical thinking encompassing the information obtained in courses and from the works in his/her specialization.
+PhD students should also be familiar with critical works of major scholars, diverse theoretical approaches, and the journals and trends in their areas of specialization.